Visit Haute-Savoie in 7 days

 A picturesque crossing

-• Visit duration: approximately 45 minutes
+• Visit duration: about 45 minutes

 • Price: CHF 8 (~8 €), free with the Nyon Région Card

-2. The Old Town and its flowered alleys
+2. Old Town and its flowered alleys

 • Visit duration: 45 minutes to 1 hour